KEVIN HALLIGEN - Pleads GUILTY

 Kevin Richard Halligen, who made millions by fraudulently claiming to be a British spy, is scheduled to be sentenced Thursday morning in D.C. federal court.

-From 2005 to 2008, Halligen lived a lavish lifestyle in Washington, where he offered high-priced services as a security consultant by falsely claiming a background in intelligence.
+From 2005 to 2008, Halligen [You must be registered and logged in to see this link.] in Washington, where he offered high-priced services as a security consultant by falsely claiming a background in intelligence.
 His life of luxury and boasts of involvement in international intrigue crumbled when many of the prominent Washington personalities who had trusted him started charging him with misusing their money.

-He pleaded guilty to a fraud charge in May.
+He [You must be registered and logged in to see this link.] to a fraud charge in May.

 Halligen, 51, has spent 43 months behind bars in England and the U.S. — while awaiting extradition and then again while awaiting sentencing — longer than the 33 to 41 months that federal sentencing guidelines recommend for his crime.
 Already, public defender David Bos wrote for the defendant, “Mr. Halligen has been punished far beyond what is just.”